 Things to remember pre-trip:

-Always let someone at home know where you’re going, where you’re camping, and what your expected return time is.
+Leave an itinerary: Always let someone at home know where you’re going, where you’re camping, and what your expected return time is.
 Use WTA’s printable itinerary form, or the handy Bugle app for smartphones.

 29.2 miles roundtrip